Raw papaya and Carrots raita...a versatile yogurt dip...

 Also, how the vegetable is cut or grated.
 With me, it's almost an OCD about how a vegetable should be cut or grated.
 Yes a fine grated and a coarse grated vegetable would taste differently in a raita like this.

-See this post and you would know.
+See this raita made with zucchini and you would know what I mean.

 Off course seasonings and vegetable combinations make a difference to the final taste as well.
 Like this Raw papaya, English Carrots and red onions make a great combination together.
 With a generous sprinkling of chopped green coriander leaves.